 Part 7: Performance Marketing Software – What You Need To Know

-Part 8: Why you need a White Label Affiliate Marketing Software
+Part 8: Why You Need a White Label Affiliate Marketing Software

 Generally speaking, affiliate marketing is a profitable way to earn passive income from your business.
 If you’re already interested in affiliate marketing, you realize that there’s a lot of money out there for those who work successfully in this area.

 But one thing that not many people are addressing is how affiliate marketers really get paid.
-This looming issue can leave potential affiliates unwilling to join the program or even consider affiliate marketing at all.
+This looming issue could leave potential affiliates unwilling to join the program or even consider affiliate marketing at all.

 In this article, we’ll reveal how affiliate partners (or publishers) get paid so that you can better understand the diverse payment choices that affiliates have available to them.